-What is flamenco for me?
+What does flamenco mean to me?

-Simplicity is the ultimate sophistication. -Leonardo da Vinci
+Simplicity is the ultimate sophistication.Leonardo Da Vinci

 About Vicente – Flamenco Guitarist

 Vicente was born surrounded by flamenco, in a Spanish gypsy family.
 He learned the rhythms and codes of flamenco in meetings and parties often held in his environment.
 From a very young age, guitar awakened in him a great curiosity so he started playing it at the age of 11 and haven’t stopped since.